 Through our strategic partnership with the American Institute of Biological Sciences and our Washington, DC office, the NSC Alliance actively advances federal research and science policy reflective of the needs and concerns of the natural science collections community.
 The NSC Alliance works to ensure that our members have timely and accurate information about federal policy developments, enabling members of the community to effectively communicate with decision-makers.
 Policy staff members communicate NSC Alliance interests to members of Congress, various Executive Branch agency leaders, and other scientific societies and organizations.
 Representatives of NSC Alliance member institutions are encouraged to join our efforts.
-Please contact your institutional representative, a member of the Board of Directors, or NSC Alliance director of public policy Robert Gropp to learn how you may help advance the interests of natural science collections.
+Please contact your institutional representative, a member of the Board of Directors, or NSC Alliance Executive Director Jyotsna Pandey to learn how you may help advance the interests of natural science collections.

-The NSC Alliance publishes the Washington Report, an electronic public policy newsletter for NSC Alliance Institutional Members.
-The Washington Report, published approximately twice each month, contains breaking news on funding policy, regulatory issues, and other public policy developments of interest to the natural science collections community.
+The NSC Alliance publishes the Washington Report, a monthly electronic public policy newsletter for NSC Alliance Institutional Members.
+The Washington Report contains breaking news on funding policy, regulatory issues, and other public policy developments of interest to the natural science collections community.

 To learn how your institution can join the NSC Alliance and take advantage of this service, please visit our Membership page or contact Diane Bosnjak at firstname.lastname@example.org.

 A Voice for Collections

 The NSC Alliance Executive Director and members of the Board of Directors routinely meet with government leaders to help explain the importance of natural science collections to the continued vitality of scientific research and education, and to the identification, understanding and resolution of persistent issues impacting society.